withfig/challenge-growth/README.md

 # Challenge 1: Twitter Thread

-1. Write an educational Twitter thread on something to do with bash / zsh / CLIs / terminals.
+1. Write an educational Twitter thread on something to do with bash / zsh / CLIs / terminals that could be posted on the @fig twitter account.
 2. Submit 5 other ideas that you brainstormed that would make great threads (just one-two sentences summarising each is plenty)

 The aim of our educational Twitter threads is to get as many likes as possible.
 Why?
 Likes convert to followers.
 Followers continue to read other content we create, including content about Fig specifically.
 More eyeballs on Fig = more users.